jjalling/kicad_ci_test/README.md

 ![CI](https://github.com/INTI-CMNB/kicad_ci_test/workflows/CI/badge.svg)

-Test for Continuous Integration using KiCad.
+.Test for Continuous Integration using KiCad.

 This repo contains two examples, one is the simplest situation and the other complicates things a little bit.